 The TERA JET and the WORLDCHAMPION JET seen leaving Piraeus, while their elder fleetmate, the AQUA BLUE, is undergoing the last stages of her preparation before her entry to service from Rafina to the Cyclades and the Northeast Aegean Sea.

-The SPEEDRUNNER III leaving Piraeus, in what was her first season on the Piraeus-Serifos-Sifnos-Milos line since 2014.
+The SPEEDRUNNER III leaving Piraeus, during what was her first season on the Piraeus-Serifos-Sifnos-Milos line since 2014.
 She had also served that same line in 2013.
-She spent the summer of 2017 on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos line (which was her first summer for Aegean Speed Lines since 2014, as she was chartered in 2015 to Moroccan company Navline and in 2016 she operated under charter to Greek company Levante Ferries on the Patras-Kefalonia-Ithaca line on the Ionian Sea), while in 2018 she served the Piraeus-Serifos-Sifnos-Milos-Kimolos line.
+She spent the summer of 2017 on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos line (which was her first summer for Aegean Speed Lines since 2014, as she was chartered in 2015 to the Moroccan company Navline and in 2016 she operated under charter to the Greek company Levante Ferries on the Patras-Kefalonia-Ithaca line on the Ionian Sea), while in 2018 she served the Piraeus-Serifos-Sifnos-Milos-Kimolos line.

 The SPEEDRUNNER III passing by me in Piraeus, in order to head towards the Western Cyclades.